 According to AACSB, graduates of a degree accredited by AACSB notice a difference in terms of access to more employers…and higher, more competitive salary offers.

-Lubin School of Business Dean Neil Braun recently spoke with AACSB about how Pace University prepares students for a competitive marketplace:
+Neil Braun, former Dean of the Lubin School of Business at Pace University, spoke with AACSB about how Pace University prepares students for a competitive marketplace: